 "[The seminar] exceeded my expectations.
 I came hoping for insight as I lead my team and felt like I learned so much.
-I also learned a lot about myself which I hope will be helpful in the future.
-I'm expected to make a presentation among our leadership team and I'll express a hope that the rest of our management team will take the opportunity to attend." - Program Manager, Indonesia
+I also learned a lot about myself which I hope will be helpful in the future." - Program Manager, Indonesia

 "Very informative and the experiential part (counseling skills) was a good way to learn." - Member Care Consultant, Taiwan

 "This seminar was time and money well spent.
 I learned much that I am sure will be useful in my work and team relationships.
 On a personal level, I was renewed in my healing of past emotional wounds." - Director of School Development, Zimbabwe

 "I thought it was so well done.
 I deeply appreciated the integration of psychology and theology.
 I felt stirred by individual testimonies and your commitment to honesty and vulnerability.
 I so appreciate all your hearts for the Lord and for people (us)!" - Pastoral Care Provider, Germany

 "What an amazing resource not only to benefit missionaries in their care for others but also in benefitting the attendees personally." - Member Care Facilitator, Zambia

 "I can honestly say that it was one of the best experiences of my life!
 Not just what was taught, but how it was all modeled by the spirit of humility and servanthood of the highly trained and experienced professionals." - Missionary and Chaplain, Brazil

 "This was a safe place to share inner thoughts/struggles.
 The testimonies of those sharing their journey with God through many things was helpful and challenged me." - Member Care Provider for Singles, France